 |Average Hourly Pay

 |Santa Cruz, CA

 What is the Job Outlook for Registered Nurses?

-The BLS estimates that the overall employment for registered nurses will grow 7% by 2029, which is much faster than the average growth rate across all other jobs during the same time period (4%).
-As the population of America’s Baby Boomers ages, and as the need to educate and care for patients with chronic conditions increases, it is expected that the need for registered will be high for some time to come.
+The BLS estimates that the overall employment for registered nurses will grow by 9% by 2030, which is faster than the average growth rate across all other jobs (8%).
+As the population of America’s Baby Boomers ages and the need to care for patients with chronic conditions increases, it is expected that the demand for Registered Nurses will be high for some time to come.

 Start Your RN Career by Earning Your BSN or RN to BSN Diploma

-Becoming a registered nurse can lead to competitive salaries, but it’s rewards go well beyond the money you’ll earn.
-If working with patients and families on a daily basis, along with a myriad of other clinical and organizational responsibilities, sounds like the kind of career challenge you’re looking for, becoming a Registered Nurse could be the career path you’ve been seeking.
+Becoming a Registered Nurse can lead to competitive salaries, but its rewards go well beyond the money you’ll earn.
+If working with patients and families daily, along with a myriad of other clinical and organizational responsibilities, sounds like the career challenge you’re looking for, becoming a Registered Nurse could be the career path you’ve been seeking.